 singletrack, skirting the edge of Utah's high southern plateau.
 The trail

-riders ride only a piece of this trail - we describe those options below.
+riders ride only a piece of this trail.
+See the pages for the Navajo

-from the trail over the Pink Cliff area, we're at 9500 feet.
+Looking toward the Pink Cliff area, we're at 9000 feet.
 To the south,

 the land breaks away towards Zion Canyon, sloping down to below 3000 feet

-climbing, at an average altitude of 9300 feet.
-Peak altitude is
+climbing, at an average elevation of 9300 feet.

 single climb is 600 feet in 1.5 miles.